Zunaeed-Imran/ShopEasy/README.md

 - useref() use in ProfileSidebar.jsx to use empty string after upload image.
 - working on update userInfo file.
 - set condation if user logout it redirect to login page (in profile and checkout page).
-- problem (header, login, userSlice)
+- make orderController `php artisan make:controller Api/OrderController`